No Result

 Alternatives to Stock Advisor and Alpha Picks

 It’s worth noting that neither Stock Advisor nor Alpha Picks pays much attention to value investing.
-Both platforms routinely invest in stocks with sky-high P/E ratios following the theory that it’s worth buying expensive stocks if they have room to run.
+Both platforms routinely invest in stocks with sky-high P/E ratios following the theory that it’s worth purchasing expensive stocks if they have room to run.

 If you’re more interested in value investing, you might consider an alternative stock picking service like Stanberry’s Investment Advisory.
 Another option is to use a value-focused research service like Zacks Premium or Old School Value.
 While these platforms require more DIY research, they also have lists of recommended stocks to help you get started.